ZengEno/ai-md-editor-backend/README.md

 To get started with the AI MD Editor backend, follow these steps:

-1. Clone the repository:
+1. Navigate to the directory you want to save the project and clone the repository:

     ```bash
     git clone https://github.com/ZengEno/ai-md-editor-backend.git
-    cd ai-md-editor-backend
     ```

 2. This project uses poetry to manage dependencies.
 If you don't have poetry, you should install it first.
 You can search python poetry for installation instruction.